renderpci/dedalo/docs/core/components/component_iri.md

 ### Translatable uris.

-Is possible to define the component as translatable, in those cases, the component will use the translation tools.
+Is possible to define the component as translatable, in those cases, the component will use the translation tools and his behavior will be the same as other translatable components.

 ```json
 {